AliciaMay/Cyclistic_Capstone_Project/README.md

    </table>
 </div>

-*	Casual cyclists make up 44% of the number of rides recorded which provides for an opportunity to convert casual cyclists to members.
+*	Casual riders make up 44% of the number of rides recorded which provides for an opportunity to convert casual riders to members.
-*	Casual cyclists ride duration average is twice that of members.
+*	Casual riders ride duration average is twice that of members.
-*	Both casual and member cyclists prefer classic bike types.
-There were no member cyclists who chose to ride a docked bike.
+*	Both casual and member riders prefer classic bike types.
+There were no member riders who chose to ride a docked bike.

 <div id="image-table">
   <div align="center">